Skip to Content

 Single Plan for Home and On the Road

-You could have a single plan that you use both at home and on the road.
-You’d buy one access kit from SpaceX and mount your dish at home.
-Then, when you’re ready to hit the road, you’d simply move it to your RV and continue to access the internet as you travel.
-That could provide some significant cost savings to having to have two plans, one for home and one for the road.
+You can have a single Starlink plan that you use both at home and on the road.
+Buy one access kit from SpaceX and mount your dish at home.
+Then, when you’re ready to hit the road, you simply move it to your RV and continue to access the internet as you travel.
+That can provide some significant cost savings to having to have two plans, one for home and one for the road.

-Finally, a truly unlimited plan!
-Starlink internet doesn’t currently count your data (or throttle it!) – you’re simply always connected and able to download, upload, and work as necessary without limitations.
+Starlink’s Roam plan for RVers is a truly unlimited plan!
+Starlink Internet doesn’t (currently) count your data (or throttle it!) – you’re simply always connected and able to download, upload, and work as necessary without limitations.

 Completely Separate from Your Cellular Plan

-Your Starlink internet package would be completely separate from your cellular plan.
-So, this means that not only would you not be using up your cell data, you wouldn’t even need to increase data allotment on your cell plan when you travel.
+Your Starlink internet package is completely separate from your cellular plan.
+So, this means that not only are you not using up your cell data, you don’t need to increase data allotment on your cell plan when you travel.

-Moreover, you could use your phone’s plan as a backup should you need it, (for example, when you’re parked under trees in a forest).
+Moreover, you can use your phone’s plan as a backup should you need it (for example, when you’re parked under trees in a forest).

 For a primer on RV internet options see our post on mobile connectivity explaining the difference between cellular and WiFi.